dfir-iris/blog.dfir-iris.org/docs/blog/iris_mid_year_summary.md

 ![banner](../_static/mid_year_review/mid_year_review.jpg)

-The idea of DFIR-IRIS was born within the commercial CSIRT of Airbus Cybersecurity, France 2019.
+The idea of DFIR-IRIS is born within the commercial CSIRT of Airbus Cybersecurity in France, 2019.

 Following the struggle to share technical details during engagements, and after testing multiple existing tools, we figured a custom solution might be needed to fit the team's needs.
-The very first draft of DFIR-IRIS saw light, developed by two of the team members.
+Consequently the very first draft of DFIR-IRIS was born, developed by two of the team members.

 Long story short, the tool slowly evolved and improved over time, to the rhythm of the incidents.
 From a single user mode single page application, it slowly became the multi users multi purpose web application better known today.